turnbaughlab/2021_Lam_M13_CRISPRCas9/README.md

 ## 16S rRNA gene sequencing

-Sequencing reads derived from mouse stool samples were processed in a QIIME2 pipeline as described and analyzed in R.
+Stool samples were processed using primary qPCR/secondary PCR as described, and sequencing reads were processed in a QIIME2 pipeline and analyzed in R.

 - [[R notebook]](https://htmlpreview.github.io/?)
-16S rRNA gene sequencing analysis for mouse exp11: streptomycin treatment
+16S rRNA gene sequencing for mouse exp11: streptomycin treatment

 ## Genomic deletions